 What is minoxidil?

 Minoxidil is a medication used for the treatment of hair loss.
-Also sold under the brand name Regaine, minoxidil is available both as a prescription or over the counter to help combat hair loss and regrow hair.
+Also sold under the brand name Regaine, minoxidil is available both as a prescription and over the counter to help combat hair loss and regrow hair.
 Minoxidil comes in three forms: a solution, a foam and an oral tablet.

 Minoxidil was originally prescribed to treat high blood pressure, but these days, the medication is mainly used to treat hair loss in women and men.
 While minoxidil is mostly licensed to treat hair thinning and balding in a hairline, temples or crown, a growing off-label use for the product is to promote beard growth.